AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ### Objective
 The objective of this analysis was to explore and understand the temporal patterns in the prices of Bitcoin and the S&P 500 from 2014 to 2024.
 This includes identifying trends, seasonality, and changes over different time intervals (weekly, monthly, quarterly, and annual).

----

-### Steps Taken:

-### 1. Data Resampling
-We resampled the data to calculate average prices across different time intervals:
-- **Weekly Averages:** Captured short-term trends in the data.
-- **Monthly Averages:** Identified mid-term trends and smoother patterns.
-- **Quarterly Averages:** Highlighted broader patterns and trends over three-month periods.
-- **Annual Averages:** Summarized long-term behavior over each year.

-### 2. Visualization
-For each time interval, clear and informative visualizations were generated:
-- **Weekly Trends:** Line plots showing weekly average prices for Bitcoin and the S&P 500.
-- **Monthly Trends:** A broader look at the month-to-month price behavior.
-- **Quarterly and Annual Trends:** Long-term visualizations to capture macroeconomic patterns.

-### 3. Key Insights
-- Bitcoin prices show higher variability over shorter intervals (e.g., weekly).
-- S&P 500 demonstrates more stable trends with less pronounced fluctuations compared to Bitcoin.
-- Long-term trends indicate Bitcoin's significant growth since 2014, albeit with substantial volatility.

----

-### Outcomes
-The temporal analysis provided a foundational understanding of how Bitcoin and S&P 500 prices behave over time.
-It also set the stage for more advanced analyses, such as evaluating volatility and uncovering deeper correlations.

-This analysis is documented through code and visualizations, ensuring reproducibility and clarity for stakeholders.

----

-### Next Steps
-With the temporal analysis complete, the next step is to dive into specific insights, such as analyzing price **volatility**, **correlations** during significant events, and comparing **risk/return** profiles.

 ## Insights Analysis (Step 5):